thisistheplace/openwindenergy/INSTALL.md

 When prompted for a database user password, enter `password` - or enter a different password and edit the `POSTGRES_PASSWORD` variable in the `.env` file accordingly.

-The Open Wind toolkit also needs to access PostGIS using a standard `md5` password.
+The Open Wind Energy toolkit also needs to access PostGIS using a standard `md5` password.
 Therefore edit PostgreSQL's `pg_hba.conf` file to allow `md5` password access:

 ```
 sudo nano /etc/postgresql/[REPLACE WITH POSTGRES VERSION]/main/pg_hba.conf